-While the Denver City Charter requires discipline of a Civil Service employee to be consistent with discipline of other members of the classified service, there is no such provision for Career Service employees.
+The Charter does not require discipline of a career service employee to be consistent with discipline of other members of the career service, unlike its provision for classified service employees.
 In re Napoli, CSB 74-10, n.
 3 (8/18/11).

 The Charter protects from displacement a career service employee whose position is abolished when a new position is created with substantially the same duties and responsibilities.
 In re Sanders, CSB 62-09, 1 (2/17/11); citing In re Hamilton, CSB 100-09 & 107-09, 5 (2/17/11).

 The basic purpose of civil service laws is to secure efficient public servants, promote the welfare of the individual civil servant, while promoting the overriding best interests of the public.
 In re Hamilton, CSA 100-09 & 107-09, 15 (9/17/10), citing Turner v.
 City & County of Denver, 361 P.2d 631, 634 (Colo.
 1961).